 Scientific studies conducted in sealed chambers located in our PNRC with Enviro QS® in broilers have shown that average ammonia emissions per day can be reduced by 24.4 %*.

-In growing-finishing pigs, Enviro QS® has shown to reduce ammonia emission by 26.4%, thus contributing to better air condition in pig barns.
+In growing-finishing pigs, Enviro QS® has been shown to reduce ammonia emissions by 26.4%, thus contributing to better air quality in pig barns.

 *Trial on ammonia emission in broilers with Enviro QS®, P044, dosage: 100ppm

 **Trial on ammonia emission in growing-finishing pigs with Enviro QS®, S086, dosage: 200ppm